 Within the scope of this project, ILF Consulting Engineers GmbH together with the Chair of Plant and Process Engineering (TUM-APT) are investigating the application of hydrogen as an energy storage medium for self-sufficient energy supply with container systems.
 Based on the state of the art, corresponding concepts are developed and compared.
 Taking into account relevant system requirements, process and energy modeling is performed for selected energy system configurations.
 In addition, the comparison to conventional stand-alone energy systems is made with respect to system capacity, storage capacity and economic efficiency.
 An initial analysis to narrow down the power or storage sizes of the system was recently published at the GPPS conference (GPPS-TC-2021_paper_209.pdf).

-If you have any questions about the project, please contact Tin Jurisic (tin.jurisic@tum.de).
+If you have any questions about the project, please contact Tin Jurisic (tin.jurisic(at)tum.de).